TragicNet/MZRUN/README.md

+#**HOW TO USE**

+Extract the zip, rename the the folder to MZRUN and put the folder in the "bin" folder.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/MaxPathak/MZRUN/edit/cversion/README.md) to maintain and preview the content for your website in Markdown files.